Intern Orientation

 Dissertation/Scholarly Activity/Research

-Interns are expected to engage in scholarly project/research and present the findings to center staff.
-Although most interns focus on their dissertation research, there are opportunities in conjunction with senior staff psychologists or faculty members from the Counseling Psychology doctoral program to engage in other research.
+Interns are expected to engage in scholarly projects/research and present the findings to center staff.
+Although most interns focus on their dissertation research, there may be other opportunities in conjunction with senior staff psychologists or faculty members from the Counseling Psychology doctoral program to engage in other research.
+Interns also present the process and results of the consultation project to both the consultee and to the SCC professional staff.